Choosing a Preschool and Preparing for Your Child's First IEP

 Here are some ideas to help you get started:

-• Do you need a school with more or fewer hours?
+Do you need a school with more or fewer hours?
 For example, does your child need a shorter day (between two and four hours) or an extended day (between five and eight hours)?
+Do you need childcare that fits your work hours?

 It's a good idea to consult your child's doctors, therapists, and specialists for recommendations, especially if you're unsure.
 Ask any early intervention providers for exit documents that may contain recommendations.

-Families in California with children aged four may also consider TK programs within public schools rather than a preschool program.
-Read more in our article Universal Pre-K Has Arrived in California.
+Families in California with children aged four may also consider transitional kindergarten (TK) programs within public schools rather than a preschool program.
+Read more in our article about early education options in California.

 Placement options